 According to the World Health Organisation (WHO), “more than 300 million people are now living with depression, an increase of more than 18% between 2005 and 2015” [i].
-A report by WHO also found that mental health will likely to be the leading cause of physical diseases by 2030, yet despite this, the amount of resources going into researching mental health are less than 6%[ii].
+A report by WHO also found that mental health will likely be the leading cause of physical diseases by 2030, yet despite this, the number of resources going into researching mental health is less than 6%[ii].
 In fact, as we are all aware, mental health funding has been cut in many areas of the UK, despite the government’s pledge to increase it.
+Can the government make surviving easy enough for people to thrive?

 Whatever the reason, the pertinent question to ask is how we can continue to live out our lives in spite of mental health.
 A friend of mine recently gave a very straightforward answer to an offhand question by me by stating that, we don’t really ‘get over’ depression but simply learn to live with it.
 Arguably, this approach to mental health seems more practical as it focuses less on waiting on a time in the future when we will no longer have bad mental health preventing us from living our lives.
 It is instead a ‘mindful’ approach, more focused on the present and taking it day by day.
 However, every individual is different (to state the obvious), even if the methods and tools used to manage our mental health may often be similar.